dergachev/babelfrog.com/_pages/faq.md

 ### What's up with the name?

-BabelFrog evolved from the [Babel fish](http://hitchhikers.wikia.com/wiki/Babel_Fish), and it croaks and has legs.
+BabelFrog is a hybernating translating animal.
+It descends from the mythical [Babel Fish](http://hitchhikers.wikia.com/wiki/Babel_Fish), but croaks and hybernates when not in use.